RomanSavh/rust-fix/readme.md

 # Rust-fix

-A simple implementation of FIX builder for Rust.
+A simple implementation of FIX protocol builder for Rust.

 - Auto calculate of body len and check sum
 - Checksum validation